UnitexGramLab/unitex-governance/governance.md

 #### Code of Conduct

 Unitex/GramLab is intended to be a safe, welcoming space for collaboration.
 All contributors and participants are expected to adhere to the [Contributor Covenant version 1.4](http://contributor-covenant.org/version/1/4/code_of_conduct.md) code of conduct.
-To report violations, send an email to unitex-devel@univ-mlv.fr.
+To report violations, send an email to conduct@unitexgramlab.org.

 #### Getting support